DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-07-reviewing-course-statuses.md

 Courses created by users will be in the ‘Draft’ status instead.

-### Scheduled

-We will add ‘Scheduled’ as a new status for when a course has been published but is not yet live on Find.

 ### Published with unpublished changes

 We will remove ‘Published with unpublished changes’.
 All changes will be saved and published immediately, simplifying the editing workflow.